rklaehn/rklaehn.github.io/content/blog/lunar-sling-launchers.md

 The next part of this series is performing an analysis of the [Tether Dynamics](/blog/lunar-sling-launcher-tether-dynamics/) of a sling launcher.

+## Trying out the trajectory sim

+The trajectory simulation used in this post is open source and available on [GitHub](https://github.com/rklaehn/solar-system-sim).

+Pre-built binaries are available on the [releases page](https://github.com/rklaehn/solar-system-sim/releases/tag/v0.1.0).

 ## References

 - Gerard K. O'Neill, *[The High Frontier: Human Colonies in Space][high-frontier]*, William Morrow and Company, 1976.